mighty-gerbils/gerbil-persist/persist.md

 it doesn’t force any global reorganization of your code, any specific data model, any specific control flow model.

-If concurrency had a “solution” for atomicity similar to transactions “solve” atomicity for databases, it would look like this: instead of local `with-lock` thunks, you must organize your code in global “transactions” thunks containing everything that affects application state without starting or ending inside a `with-lock` statement.
+If concurrency had a “solution” for atomicity that behaves like transactions “solve” atomicity for databases, it would look like this: instead of local `with-lock` thunks, you must organize your code in global “transactions” thunks containing everything that affects application state without starting or ending inside a `with-lock` statement.
 That’s an inversion of control;
-to be done manually in languages without call/cc.
+to be done manually in languages without `call/cc`.
 Moreover, control flow outside transactions is considered unreliable, such that any control flow state required to ensure application invariants must be explicitly reified within the transaction (see Persisting Execution Context below).